-In the three months ended July 2, 2023, our income tax expense of \$5.9 million was primarily due to current year income tax expense in profitable jurisdictions and prior year income tax true-ups for subsidiaries that filed tax returns during the period.
-Our income tax expense of \$0.9 million in the three months ended July 3, 2022 was primarily due to current year income tax expense in profitable jurisdictions and prior year income tax true-ups.
+In the three months ended April 2, 2023, our income tax expense of \$6.0 million was primarily due to current year income tax expense in profitable jurisdictions and prior year deferred income tax true-ups for our Malaysian and Philippine subsidiaries.
+Our income tax expense of \$0.8 million in the three months ended April 3, 2022 was primarily due to current year income tax expense in profitable jurisdictions, a reversal of deferred tax assets due to the planned closure of our module factory in Toulouse, France, offset by a decrease in tax expense due to reversal of reserve for uncertain tax positions.

-In the three and six months ended July 2, 2023 and July 3, 2022, in accordance with FASB guidance for interim reporting of income tax, we have computed our provision for income taxes based on a projected annual effective tax rate while excluding loss jurisdictions which cannot be benefited.
+In the three months ended April 2, 2023 and April 3, 2022, in accordance with FASB guidance for interim reporting of income tax, we have computed our provision for income taxes based on a projected annual effective tax rate while excluding loss jurisdictions which cannot be benefited.
 Our projected effective tax rate is based on forecasted annualized results which may fluctuate in future periods, in particular due to the uncertainty in our annual forecasts resulting from the unpredictable duration and other macroeconomic factors such as the war in Ukraine on our operating results.
-The Company did not have any specific projects which may give rise to any significant, unusual, infrequent in nature or discontinued operations in the three and six months ended July 2, 2023 and July 3, 2022.
+The Company did not have any specific projects which may give rise to any significant, unusual, infrequent in nature or discontinued operations in the three months ended April 2, 2023 and April 3, 2022.